jokarz/weather-forecast-traffic-cam/README.md

 # Environment variables

-Best practices dictates that keys and token should not be committed into git.
+Best practices dictate that keys and tokens should not be committed into git.
 However for the assessment, token and key are added.
 They will be made invalid after the assessment.